What Is Upgraded Insurance?

 When sending a pallet delivery, worrying about insurance is only natural.

-Whether you often ship large numbers of goods or you are planning a one-off shipment of valuable items, upgraded insurance is certainly money well-spent.
+Whether you often ship large numbers of goods or you are planning a one-off shipment of valuable items, insurance is a very important add on to have.

-Should the worst happen, you will receive up to £5 per kilogram of goods.
+Should the worst happen, you will receive up to £5 per kilogram for your goods.

 Regardless of insurance, all deliveries are undertaken with the Terms and Conditions of the Road Haulage Association (RHA) for added peace of mind.